himmelblau-idm/site/main/docs/deb_mirrors.md

   - toc
 ---

-# Debian Package Repository Mirrors
+# Ubuntu and Debian Repositories

 Himmelblau packages for Debian and Ubuntu are distributed through public APT repositories: